sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

-## Docker Deployment for ASP.NETCORE Application with Visual Studio Team Services and Azure
+## Docker Deployment using VSTS and Azure for ASP.NETCORE

 ## Overview